joouha/modshim/README.md

 `modshim` allows you to overlay custom functionality onto existing Python modules while preserving their original behavior.
 This is particularly useful when you need to:

 - Fix bugs in third-party libraries without forking
-- Modify behavior of existing functions
+- Modify the behavior of existing functions
 - Add new features or options to existing classes
 - Test alternative implementations in an isolated way

-It works by creating a new, "shimmed" module that combines the original code with your enhancements, without ever touching the original module.
+It works by creating a new, "shimmed" module that combines the original code with your enhancements, without modifying the original module.

 ## Installation